-Nominate an Executor/Personal Representative.
 This is the person who has the responsibility of collecting your assets, paying your bills, and distributing your property according to the terms of your Will.
+This person may also be referred to as the Executor.
 Click here to learn more about how to select this person.

-Our Flat Fee Will Package Includes the Following:
+Our Will Package includes the following legal documents: